jcurtis4207/Juce-Plugins/README.md

 The collection currently includes:

+### Clipper
+A simple hard clipper.
+The GUI is yet another shameless ripoff of Waves L1 with only threshold and ceiling controls.

 ### Compressor
 A rather versatile compressor.
 It includes a stereo gain reduction meter, a highpass filter sidechain, as well as switchable stereo and multi-mono linking modes.